Skip to main content

 £250 Cashback offer

-We’ve got a range of mortgages for first-time buyers and Skipton Lifetime ISA customers who are buying their first home with a Skipton mortgage will be eligible for £250 cashback^ following completion.
+We’ve got a range of mortgages for first-time buyers.
+Skipton Lifetime ISA customers who are buying their first home with a Skipton mortgage will be eligible for £250 cashback following completion.

-• ^Subject to our normal affordability assessment and lending criteria at the time, Skipton Lifetime ISA customers who are buying their first home with a Skipton mortgage will be eligible for £250 cashback following completion of their mortgage.
+• This is subject to our normal affordability assessment and lending criteria at the time.
+Skipton Lifetime ISA customers who are buying their first home with a Skipton mortgage will be eligible for £250 cashback once the house purchase has completed.

 • This offer is only valid for mortgages completing from 6 April 2018 to 30 June 2027.